willswats/react-weather/README.md

 # React Weather <!-- omit in toc -->

-A weather application built with React.
+A weather application built with React and the OpenWeather API.

 ## Table of Contents <!-- omit in toc -->